 I am walking through JFK airport when I was struck by a weird feeling of easiness.
 I caught me by surprise because I never expected to feel this way as I'm always slightly on edge when traveling.

-I first travelled through here June, confused and lost, swept on a multi-leg homecoming journey (Taipei -> Istanbul -> New York -> Buffalo -> Toronto).
-All I wanted to do was get home since I had no ties to New York.
+I remember when I first came here in June, confused and lost as I was swept on a multi-leg homecoming journey (Taipei -> Istanbul -> New York -> Buffalo -> Toronto).
 The place felt otherworldly and unfamiliar; I was a speck in a confusing mass of people, concrete, and noise.

-This time, I pass through very casually, almost like a local.
-I had lived here for a month, gotten an apartment, made many friends, and started getting comfortable with the city.
-Now, I feel ambivalent, perhaps even nostalgic, as a thin layer of familiarity grows on the buildings I say hello to for a second time.
+This time, I pass through quite casually, almost like a local.
+I feel ambivalent, perhaps even nostalgic, as a thin layer of familiarity grows on the buildings I say hello to for a second time.
+I had lived here for a month, gotten an apartment, made many friends, and started getting comfortable living in the city.
+I walk through the building alone, yet I no longer feel alone.
+Now, the space has developed a sort of softness and warmth.

 Reflecting on how I've felt in spaces as I travelled in the past, I've concluded that the difference to me is whether I have friends in the area.
 It's the memories, the shared experiences and the knowledge that there are people who care about you that turns a harsh city into a place I'd like to call home.
 We add meaning to objects and places through the power of association - by interacting with them under a shared feeling or experience, these things become more special to us.
 Looking at the angular terminal building, I am reminded of the emotions I felt of exploring this city, the excitement of anticipation and the bright and liveley nights I spent with new friends.